chadananda/booktools/readme.md

 * booktools > search (title or author phrase)
   * returns list of books matching title or author with urls or ids

 * booktools > listen (url, title, author or id)
   * fetches link to audio of first match and plays 30 seconds from 1:30 to 2:00

 * booktools > fetch (url, title, author or id)
   * downloads all books matching into their own folders
   * tries to reformat gutenberg text into Ocn HTML
-  * converts audio to 16bit WAV and merges into a single file
+  * merges audio to single m3u file
   * generates a workflow readme file

-* booktools > align (title or id)
+* booktools > align (title or id, requires API Key and URL for alignement service)
-  * looks for a masterd WAVE file and generates m4u from WAV file (warns if missing)
   * looks for a mster HTML file and creates new alignment file (warns if mastered file missing)
+  * looks for merged m3u file
+  * sends to alignment service, provides progress feedback

 * booktools > proof (title or id)
   * opens book in browser with popcorn aligner

 * booktools > package (title or id)
   * ZIPs up critical files for submission

 * booktools > inflate (filename)
   * Inflates packaged ZIP file, fetches